ironhack-labs/lab-angular-cinema-billboard/readme.md

 These days, movie theaters are hurting.
 The internet is damaging the industry, allowing people to search and download movies without paying for them.
 A cinema has contacted Ironhack to help them change people's views on movies.

-Their idea is to redo their website by using Angular2.
+Their idea is to redo their website by using Angular.
 They think that if they use the latest technologies on their website, people will see them in a hip and cool new way.

 The cinema has 5 different rooms, where you will be able to watch 5 movies.
 The cinema's latest proposal is to show people's favorite movies instead of the latest ones!
 Your task will be to help them decide which movies to show.

 ### Iteration 1 | Service Creation

-First, we are going to create an Angular Service to contain all of the movies' information.
+First, we are going to create an Angular service to contain all of the movies' information.
 This service is going to have the following:

 #### Movies

-`movies` will be an Array of objects, that will contain one item per each cinema room.
+`movies` will be an array of objects which will contain one item per each cinema room.
 Each object inside the array will have the following information:

 - **`id`** (Number) - A unique number used to distinguish between movies.
 - **`title`** (String) - Contains the movie title.
 - **`poster`** (String) - A URL of a poster image for the movie.
 - **`synopsis`** (String) - A brief description about the movie.
-- **`genres`** (Array of Strings) - The genres of a movie, such as "Adventure", "Action", "Romantic Comedy" etc.
+- **`genres`** (Array of strings) - The genres of the movie, such as "Adventure", "Action", "Romantic Comedy" etc.
 - **`year`** (Number) - Movie's release year.
 - **`director`** (String) - Director of the movie.
-- **`actors`** (Array of Strings) - The actors' names, using one string per each actor.
+- **`actors`** (Array of strings) - The actors' names, using one string per actor.
-- **`hours`** (Array of Strings) - The times the movie is showing. i.e. `Wednesday 19:30, 22:30` would be an element of this array to indicate that you can watch a movie on wednesday at 19:30h and 22:30h.
+- **`hours`** (Array of strings) - The times the movie is showing. i.e. `Wednesday 19:30, 22:30` would be an element of this array to indicate that you can watch a movie on Wednesday at 19:30h and 22:30h.
 - **`room`** (Number) - Room number of the movie.
 Will be a value between 1 and 5.

 In the `movies` array you will have to create an element for each movie, and fill the different fields we just defined. **We've provided a list of sample movies in src/sample-movies.js**.
 Copy the code from this file into your service, you only have to fill in the hours and room numbers.